linearza/linearza.github.io/_posts/2017-03-27-ember-route-component-template-mixup.md

 As it stands, we also have a component of same said name (my-dashed-name), which lives under the path of `app/components/my-dashed-name`.

-Now for the curious part.
 When I tried to render out the new route with the existing component, as such:
 ```javascript
   // app/my-dashed-name/template.hbs
   {% raw %}{{my-dashed-name}}{% endraw %}
 ```

-...it bombed out without error.
+The above simply bombed out without error.
 After some digging and debugging (initially suspecting a bad script), I tried to render out the component on a seperate route in similar fashion.
-And heres the curious thing... it renders out the template content of the route, probably supposing it's the component's template!
+Heres the curious thing: it renders out the *route template content* instead of the expected component template content, probably supposing it's the component's template instead.

 So to clarify, if we have the following structure: